parrt/msds692/README.md

 |[Group project](https://github.com/parrt/msds692/blob/master/hw/group.md)| 15%| Wed, Oct 12 midnight |
 -->

 All projects will be graded with the specific input or tests given in the project description, so you understand precisely what is expected of your program.
 Consequently, projects will be graded in binary fashion: They either work or they do not.
-My hope is that everyone will get 100% on the projects.
+The only exception is when your program does not run on the grader's or my machine because of some cross-platform issue.
+This is typically because a student has hardcoded some file name or directory into their program.
+In that case, we will take off just 20% instead of giving you a 0.
+Please go to github and verify that the website has the proper files for your solution.
+That is what I will download for testing.

 Each project has a hard deadline and only those projects working correctly before the deadline get credit.
 My grading script pulls from github at the deadline.  *All projects are due at the start of class on the day indicated, unless otherwise specified.*